Last Updated on February 9, 2024 by Justin

 Weight & Portability

 Whilst the Peavey Max series 100 watts is not quite as light as the TC above, but could definitely still be the best lightweight combo bass amp on the market so it is definitely a worthy contender.
 Its weight and smaller size make it easy to carry around to gigs or practice.

 Here is another combo bass amp that is both lightweight and powerful enough for practice and gigs.
-However, the amp is made by Eden which is perhaps not as well-known of a brand in comparison to Tc Electronic or Peavey.
+However, the amp is made by Eden which is perhaps not as well-known of a brand in comparison to Fender or Peavey.